TomaDumitrescu/BittorrentProtocol/src/README.md

 and unlocking the global resource.
 Notify the tracker after all segments are installed and receive a buffer.
 Notify the tracker after all files were downloaded to close the download thread.
 For communicating with the tracker, tag 0 is sufficient.
-Now for communicating with the upload_thread, two tags should be used, one for sending info (1), and the second one for receving info (2) (BUG that consumed time: This prevents the case when the process P receives on the download_thread what it should received on the upload_thread).
+Now for communicating with the upload_thread, two tags should be used, one for sending info (TAG_SEND), and the second one for receving info (TAG_RECV) (BUG that consumed time: This prevents the case when the process P receives on the download_thread what it should received on the upload_thread).
+Most of the send are complemented by recv, so no need of a complex tag system here.

+    request_file command: applications for requesting the swarm, and the list of hashes from the tracker, but also for the update_file command.
+When retaining the needed segments with the hashes, a mutex locks the owned_files, because it is also accessed by the update_thread.

     upload_thread_func: receives messages from any source, and finds it using the status variable.
 Every message will have the format command + ' ' + filename + ' ' + segment, the parsing being done